 CAS Program Learning Outcomes Assessment

-The College partners with Gillian Pierce, Assistant Provost for Academic Assessment, to ensure that learning outcomes for every undergraduate and graduate degree program are consistently and systematically assessed.
+The College partners with the Provost’s office for academic assessment to ensure that learning outcomes for every undergraduate and graduate degree program are consistently and systematically assessed.
 To this end, each department/program identifies one or more Assessment Liaisons from their unit who will take responsibility for communicating with their unit about assessment initiatives and for drafting an annual report for each degree program.
-A list of all 2018–2019 Assessment Liaisons for CAS and GRS is available to you here.
+A list of all 2020–2021 Assessment Liaisons for CAS and GRS is available to you here.

 The College also appoints members to the University’s Graduate and Undergraduate Assessment Working Groups, which meet on a monthly basis.
-These members can also serve as a resource for departments and for the Assessment Liaisons, as they participate in ongoing, university-wide conversations about how to make outcomes assessment both meaningful and sustainable for faculty.
+These members can serve as a resource for departments and for the Assessment Liaisons, as they participate in ongoing, university-wide conversations about how to make outcomes assessment both meaningful and sustainable for faculty.
+To confer with a Working Group member from CAS, please contact Associate Dean Joseph Bizup for undergraduate programs or Associate Dean Malika Jeffries-EL for graduate programs.
 The following page describes the work of these standing committees: http://www.bu.edu/provost/committees/assessment-working-groups/

 As the Assessment Liaisons start their work, they are encouraged to review the University’s expectations for program learning outcomes assessment via this link: https://www.bu.edu/provost/planning/program-learning-outcomes-assessment/program-learning-outcomes-assessment-and-expectations-for-programs/

 In addition to the above expectations, we have assembled the following FAQ for our Assessment Liaisons: